- Insolvency is the term that is used to describe the position of a company when it is unable to pay its debts as they become due and payable

 Presumptions of insolvency

-Pursuant to section 459C (2) there are various circumstances that a company is presumed to be insolvent.
-Creditors can therefore commence proceedings under section 459P to have a company wound up on the basis of insolvency.
-The presumptions of insolvency are:
+Pursuant to section 459C (2) of the Corporations Act 2001 (Cth) there are various circumstances in which a company is presumed to be insolvent.
+Creditors can, therefore, commence proceedings under section 459P to have a company wound up on the basis of insolvency.
+The cases in which companies will be presumed to be insolvent are:

-- A company has failed to comply with a statutory demand;
+a.
+Failure of the company to comply with a statutory demand;

-If directors of a company suspect that the company is or may become insolvent it is vital that steps are taken to ensure that action is not commenced either against the company or them in their personal capacity (e.g. claim against a director for insolvent trading).
+If directors of a company suspect that the company is or may become insolvent it is vital that the proper steps are taken (avoiding illegal, last-resort behaviours such as phoenix activity – for more information on this, listen to our podcast) to ensure that action is not commenced either against the company or them in their personal capacity (e.g. a claim against a director for insolvent trading).
 A director may either: